Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 - You will not be permitted to submit informal assignments such as exercises, free-writing, quizzes, and the Discussion Board past the deadline, so be sure to keep up with due dates.
-No exceptions.

 - Technical problems are not an acceptable excuse for not submitting assignments on time.

 - If you don’t understand something about what I covered or what is assigned, then please contact me early enough to be able to help you, but be sure first to read directions carefully for all assigned work.
 Don’t be the “Blue-haired Boy” from this video: